DominikMueller64/Meiosis/README.md

 ### Vignette

-A vignette describing the functionality of the package and the data structures is available from within R. Load the package and then use the vignette function.
+A vignette describing the functionality of the package and the data structures is available from within R.

 ```r
 vignette('Meiosis', package = 'Meiosis')